thomasberge/rested_script/README.md

-# RestedScript v0.2.0
+# RestedScript v0.3.0

 ### Currently being organized, restructured and changed.
 Nothing to see here yet, move along.

-### v0.2.0 to-do
+### v0.3.0 to-do
-- [x] Test of include in test file + documentation in README.md
-- [x] Test of download in test file + documentation in README.md
+- [ ] Finish flag function so that if flag is called from any file it will override the document createDocument returns with the corresponding flagsite.
-- [x] Test of print in test file + documentation in README.md
+- [ ] Test of flag in test file + documentation in README.md.
-- [x] Update readme to better standards
+- [ ] Move flag, print, include and download to functions.dart.

 ### How it works